 When Two Appraisals Are Required By Mortgage Lenders

-- The Federal Housing Administration (FHA) requires mandatory two appraisals for a home that a seller has purchased within 180 days and has resold it for a profit of 100% or more
+The Federal Housing Administration (FHA) requires mandatory two appraisals for a home that a seller has purchased within 180 days and has resold it for a profit of 100% or more.
+This mandatory two appraisals requirement has been implemented as a safeguard to house flipping and make sure there is no mortgage fraud involved.

 Property Home Inspection Might Be Required